epklein/epklein.github.io/_personal-dev/personal-dev.md

 In the ever-evolving journey of personal development, there are countless skills to be mastered and useful tools to be explored.
 Bellow is a collection of resources I share on this website, handpicked to support and inspire your growth journey.

-- [Self-Management](/personal-dev/self-mgmt): It refers to our ability to manage our behavior and actions to achieve personal and professional goals
+- [Self-Management](/personal-dev/self-mgmt): It refers to our ability to manage our behavior and actions to achieve personal and professional goals;
-- [Career Development](/personal-dev/career-dev): It encompasses the actions, decisions, and planning involved in managing our professional growth
+- [Career Development](/personal-dev/career-dev): It encompasses the actions, decisions, and planning involved in managing our professional growth;
-- [Mentoring](/personal-dev/mentoring): It is a collaborative process, a knowledge-sharing relationship where an experienced individual, the mentor, provides guidance, support, and wisdom to a less experienced individual, the mentee
+- [Mentoring](/personal-dev/mentoring): It is a collaborative process, a knowledge-sharing relationship where an experienced individual, the mentor, provides guidance, support, and wisdom to a less experienced individual, the mentee.

 ## Related Posts